 funded by Région Nouvelle-Aquitaine.

-- October 21, 2019 Why your cat is lousy at chess yet way smarter than
+- October 21, 2019 Why your cat is lousy at chess yet way smarter than even the

-in The Conversation.
+most advanced AI in The Conversation.

 - October 18, 2019 Fastest peer-review in my personal history.
 Six hours